dnlmsr/dnlmsr.github.io/content/cv.md

 ## 🙋🏼‍♂️ Who am I

 Hi, I'm Daniele, I'm a 22 year old guy based in Trentino, Italy.
-I work as an electronic designer and embedded software developer in [LEOS](http://www.leos-instruments.com) where my daily work consists of production management of the electronics which control lasers for spectroscopy purposes (you can find more info in the [work section](#work-leos)).
+I work as an embedded software developer in [ewo](http://www.ewo.com) where my daily work consists of firmware development for smart street lights, but also software development for the production and configuration of the smart nodes (you can find more info in the [work section](#work-ewo)).

 In my free time, you can find me running in the mountains, growing new technical skills but most importantly being a volunteer firefighter 🚒.